-Ofqual has published information on how vocational and technical qualifications, including functional skills, will be awarded, and has confirmed that these qualifications will also be awarded by calculated result.
-However, where the awarding organisation is able to demonstrate that the provision of a calculated result is not possible, they will permit awarding organisations to offer adapted assessments.
+Ofqual published information on how vocational and technical qualifications, including functional skills, will be awarded, and confirmed that these qualifications would be awarded by calculated result.
+However, where the awarding organisation was able to demonstrate that the provision of a calculated result was not possible, they permitted awarding organisations to offer adapted assessments.

 "Calculated results will draw on a range of evidence, depending on the structure of the qualification.
 They may be based in part on teacher, trainer or tutor judgements of the result each learner would most likely have achieved had they been able to complete their assessments in summer 2020.
 Any centre assessment grade will be based on a range of evidence held by the school, college or training provider.
 Depending on the structure of the qualification, centres may be asked to provide a centre assessment grade for the whole qualification, or for uncompleted modules or units.
 There might be some instances where they are asked to provide a rank order of learners (as with GCSEs, AS and A levels).
 Where appropriate, statistical techniques based on students’ results in previous years, on these and on their academic qualifications, will form part of the adopted approach."